 NEW EVANGELICALISM (Lukewarm Churches)

-At a Glance: The world today is filled with lukewarm (worthless) churches.
+Truth overview: The world today is filled with lukewarm (worthless) churches.
 They have a "new" approach to evangelism, but the ear-tickling approach is false and is not new at all.
 More than anything else, these churches are ruining our nation because they have a "form of godliness" but they deny the "power thereof" (II Tim.
 3:5).
 They create millions of false Christians with false hopes of salvation.
 Such churches are not hot, they're not cold.
 They're lukewarm.
 They're on the fence.
 Are you attending one?
 Chances are likely that you are.
 Below are a few ways you can tell.
 The points are excerpts from Pastor Logan J. Fowler's tract Bible vs. Your Church (PDF).

 Seven signs of a worthless (Laodicean) church